The large Galois orbits conjecture under multiplicative degeneration: Introduction

 In order to generalise this conjecture to an arbitrary Shimura variety~$S$, it is necessary to define a suitable notion of complexity $\Delta(Z)$ for special subvarieties $Z \subset S$.
 In the context of \cref{lgo-pel}, we take $\Delta(Z)$ to be the discriminant of the endomorphism ring of an abelian variety parameterised by a very general point of~$Z$.
 Given a suitable notion of complexity, one could state a version of \cref{lgo-pel} with $\Ag$ replaced by the Shimura variety~$S$ and with $\abs{\disc(\End(A_s))}$ replaced by the complexity of the smallest special subvariety containing~$s$.
 See \cite[Conj.~11.1]{DR18} for a precise formulation of such a conjecture for general Shimura varieties.
 A version of this conjecture for $Y(1)^n$ was first formulated at \cite[Conj.~8.2]{HP16}.

+\begin{remark} Surprisingly, \cref{lgo-pel} for all $g$ implies \cref{lgo-pel} with the condition $\dim(Z) \leq d$ removed (that is, the condition that the intersections $V \cap Z$ are unlikely).
+This may be proved by embedding $\Ag$ as a special subvariety of a sufficiently large $\cA_{g'}$, via a closed immersion $\iota \colon \Ag \to \cA_{g'}$, and choosing a Hodge generic subvariety $W \subset \cA_{g'}$ which contains $\iota(V)$ and satisfies $\dim(W)=\dim(V)+1$.
+Then, away from an exceptional subvariety of~$V$, which may be dealt with by induction on~$\dim(V)$, every component of an intersection $V \cap Z$ (where $Z$ is a special subvariety of~$\Ag$ of any dimension) becomes a component of the intersection $W \cap \iota(Z)$, and the latter is unlikely in~$\cA_{g'}$ when $g'$ is large enough.

+This argument does not permit us to relax the ``unlikely'' condition in \cref{main-bound}, because applying the argument to a curve~$V \subset \Ag$ would require LGO for a surface $W \subset \cA_{g'}$.
+Indeed, we have been unable to prove the analogue of \cref{main-bound} for ``just likely intersections,'' namely, those points $s \in \cA_2$ with $\End(A_s) \otimes \QQ \cong \QQ \times \QQ$ or a real quadratic field (see \cref{just-likely-relations}). \end{remark}

 The first large Galois orbits conjecture, for CM points in $\Ag$, was stated by Edixhoven \cite[Problem~14]{EM:problems}.
 This was proved by Tsimerman \cite[Thm.~5.2]{Tsi18}, using the averaged Colmez conjecture due, independently, to Andreatta, Goren, Howard and Madapusi Pera \cite{AGHMP17} and Yuan and Zhang \cite{YZ18}.
-More recently, the analogous conjecture for special points in all Shimura varieties was proved by Pila, Shankar, Tsimerman, Esnault and Groechenig \cite{PST+}, building on work of Binyamini, Yafaev and Schmidt \cite{BSY}.
-This proved the André--Oort conjecture for all Shimura varieties.
+More recently, the analogous conjecture for special points in all Shimura varieties was proved by Pila, Shankar, Tsimerman, Esnault and Groechenig \cite{PST+}, building on work of Binyamini, Schmidt, and Yafaev \cite{BSY}.
+This finished the proof of the André--Oort conjecture for all Shimura varieties.

-Edixhoven's conjecture for CM points was stronger than the $d=0$ case of \cref{lgo-pel}, because it proposed a uniform bound for all CM points in~$\Ag$, while in \cref{lgo-pel}, the bound is only uniform across CM points contained in a codimension-$1$ subvariety $V \subset \Ag$.
-One could ask whether a bound as in \cref{lgo-pel} might hold with constants depending only on~$g$, uniformly for all points of~$\Ag$ contained in proper special subvarieties of PEL type.
-This would imply Coleman's conjecture on endomorphisms of abelian varieties of number fields, but we have no evidence for such a bold conjecture apart from the CM case.
+At first sight, Edixhoven's conjecture for CM points is stronger than the $d=0$ case of \cref{lgo-pel}, because it proposes a uniform bound for all CM points in~$\Ag$, while the bound in \cref{lgo-pel} for $d=0$ is only uniform across CM points contained in a codimension-$1$ subvariety $V \subset \Ag$.
+However, \cref{unlikely-condition-superfluous} shows that Edixhoven's conjecture is implied by \cref{lgo-pel} (for $g$ replaced by some larger ~$g'$).

+Going much further, one could ask whether a bound as in \cref{lgo-pel} might hold with constants depending only on~$g$, uniformly for all points of~$\Ag$ contained in proper special subvarieties of PEL type (without fixing a subvariety $V \subset \Ag$ and restricting to zero-dimensional components of intersections between $V$ and special subvarieties).
+This would imply Coleman's conjecture on endomorphisms of abelian varieties of number fields \cite[Conj.~$\mathrm{C}(e,g)$]{BFGR06}, but we have very limited evidence for such a bold conjecture beyond the CM case.
+We do, however, note that a recent preprint of Fité and Goodman establishes Coleman's conjecture for abelian threefolds whose endomorphism ring is the ring of integers of an imaginary quadratic field \cite{FG}.